 Elmer is a very small borough located in the state of New Jersey.
 With a population of 1,343 people and three constituent neighborhoods, Elmer is the 458th largest community in New Jersey.
-Elmer has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+Much of the housing stock in Elmer was built prior to World War II, making it one of the older and more historic boroughs in the country.

-Unlike some boroughs, Elmer isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Elmer are a mix of both white- and blue-collar jobs.
-Overall, Elmer is a borough of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Elmer who work in office and administrative support (15.06%), teaching (11.06%), and maintenance occupations (7.21%).
+Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Elmer is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Elmer is a borough of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Elmer who work in office and administrative support (13.94%), teaching (9.86%), and food service (8.03%).

-Elmer is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small borough, Elmer does not have a public transit system used by locals to get to and from work.

-The per capita income in Elmer in 2010 was $28,313, which is low income relative to New Jersey, and upper middle income relative to the rest of the US.
-This equates to an annual income of $113,252 for a family of four.
+The per capita income in Elmer in 2010 was $28,494, which is lower middle income relative to New Jersey, and upper middle income relative to the rest of the US.
+This equates to an annual income of $113,976 for a family of four.
 However, Elmer contains both very wealthy and poor people as well.

+Elmer is a somewhat ethnically-diverse borough.
 The people who call Elmer home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Elmer residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Elmer include Irish, English, Italian, and Polish.
+Important ancestries of people in Elmer include Irish, Italian, English, and Polish.

 The most common language spoken in Elmer is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and Yiddish.